 - Server and storage capabilities

-An essential aspect of a cloud hosting service is that it should allow easy access and transfer of different applications.
+An essential aspect of a cloud hosting service is allowing easy access and transfer of different applications.
 Application transfer services from one cloud platform to another and in-house cloud data centers must be easy and quick.

 Cloud hosting services will have to adapt standard technologies to ensure true interoperability.
 The recent “Open Cloud Manifesto” supports the interoperability of data and applications.
 The Open Cloud Consortium advocates for frameworks that allow different companies that provide cloud-hosting services to work seamlessly between them.
 The goal is to move an application from one cloud to another without having to rewrite it.

 Before choosing a cloud hosting service, be careful when reviewing the SLA.
-It is essential to understand all the concepts discussed before making a final decision.
+Understanding all the concepts discussed before making a final decision is essential.
 The terms and conditions must be easy to understand.
-Reading through all publicly available data is important.
+Reading through all publicly available data is necessary.
 Amazon, for example, maintains a dashboard that shows the state of operation of the various services and their history.

-Companies that need cloud hosting services must make sure that the company is ready to adopt the principles of cloud computing.
+Companies that need cloud hosting services must ensure that the company is ready to adopt the principles of cloud computing.
 The service must have open data centers.